Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

 ### `break` and `continue`

 `break` is a keyword.
-When our code comes across `break` in a while loop, it will exit the entire while loop.
-The next line that runs is the line after the while loop.
+When our code comes across `break` in a while-loop, it will exit the entire while-loop.
+The next line that runs is the line after the while-loop.

 ```python
 def demonstrate_break():